bob-606/5.easa.fi/README.md

 ## 133. A strong decrease of lift can suddenly occur...
-A strong decrease of lift can suddenly occur...
 - ***when getting close to the stall speed***
 - when the flaps are extended.
 - when the engine power is reduced.